grp2002/Smart-Monitoring-and-Safety-System/README.md

    - **Trigger a buzzer alarm when threshold exceeds**
    - **Publish notifications to Subscribers**
    - **Start live video surveillance (if enabled)**
-4. **Users can remotely monitor sensor readings and alerts via LAN-connected apps.**
+4. **Users can remotely receive Temperature GUI display within the same network**
 5. The system operates autonomously with **minimal latency** using a **multi-threaded architecture**.

 ##  Prerequisites